Federal Pell Grant

 Federal TEACH Grant Program

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides federal grants of up to $4000 per year, for a maximum of $16,000 for undergraduate students and $8,000 for graduate students.
 In exchange for receiving a TEACH Grant, you must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing or ceasing to be enrolled in the program of study for which you received a TEACH Grant.
 View more detailed information regarding the requirements to participate in this program.
-After reading the requirements, view the application for 20-21 or 21-22.
+After reading the requirements, view the application for 21-22.

 PA Chafee Education and Training Grant (ETG)